4. The asylum request at the Ofpra

 The “receipt acknowledgment” is established at the date and time of the first consultation of a document by its recipient, or, if the recipient does not consult the document, within 15 days of the document’s upload onto the platform.

-The notification of the “receipt acknowledgment” marks the start of the appeal period.
 If the Ofpra rejects the asylum request, the date of reception of the decision is fundamental because you have 1 month from this date to make an appeal (factsheet no. 5) and only 15 days to request legal aid.
 It is therefore vital to immediately inform the Ofpra if you change your address, your email or your phone number.

 4. The right to stay: different cases of refusal or removal of the certificate of asylum application (loss of the right to remain)